Working with workspace context environment variables

 To use a workspace reference in a file or configuration that will be read by an application, do not escape the environment variable.
 Since this will be running inside the Docker container or local process, there is no need to bypass shell substitution.

-The following example shows a Nextflow worfklow configuration file that includes a reference to a bucket resource in the workspace, the backing Google project, and the workspace pet service account email:
+The following example shows a Nextflow worfklow configuration file that includes a reference to a bucket resource in the workspace, the underlying Google project, and the workspace pet service account email:

 profiles {